A light and whipped version of the traditional American buttercream.

 Hey there!
 Before you scroll, there’s lot’s of important stuff in the post!…including the FAQ section, which may answer any questions you might have about this recipe.
 Enjoy!

-I am IN LOVE with this buttercream.
-It’s like a combination of the original American buttercream and the whipped icing you sometimes find on cakes you can by at the store.
+It’s like a combination of the original American buttercream and the whipped icing you sometimes find on cakes you can buy at the store bakery.

 Unsalted Butter: You’ll want to use unsalted butter.
 If you use salted butter, you may unintentionally add in too much salt.

 Confectioner’s Sugar: You’ll still be using confectioner’s sugar just like in traditional American Buttercream.
-This whipped version is a bit sweeter than just a plain whipped topping and the sugar also helps in getting the right consistency.
+This whipped version is a bit sweeter than just a plain whipped topping and the sugar also helps in getting the right consistency and gives it stability.

-Vanilla Bean Paste or Extract: You’ll want to try and use a good vanilla here.
-I personally love vanilla bean paste.
-(You can order it here in my shop, or if I’m sold out, you can get it here.)
+Vanilla Bean Paste or Vanilla Extract: You’ll want to try and use a good vanilla here.
+I personally love vanilla bean paste, but vanilla extract works as well.

 Heavy Cream: This recipe calls for heavy cream, which is also sometimes called whipping cream.
 Don’t use ‘whipped cream’ though…that’s different than whipping cream.